 12 Best Benefits of Kiwi Fruit

-Health benefits of kiwi fruit include improved digestive and cardiovascular health and it aids in the treatment of cancer, insomnia, macular degeneration and diabetes.
+Health benefits of kiwi fruit include improved digestive and cardiovascular health and it aids in the treatment of cancer, insomnia, macular degeneration, and diabetes.
 Flavonoids-rich kiwi is beneficial during pregnancy, contributes in keeping the skin healthy and promotes the absorption of iron in the body.
-Anti-microbial properties of kiwi guards against a range of pathogens and strengthens the immune defense of the body.
+Anti-microbial properties of kiwi guard against a range of pathogens and strengthen the immune defense of the body.

 Nutritional Value of Kiwi Fruit